devsec-guides/fortify_dev_guide/docs/index.md

 This guide is meant to provide guidance and demonstrations on how to use the Fortify software in a developer environment.

-## What is Fortify
+## :fortify-cyberres: <span class="marquee">**What is Fortify**</span>

-Microfocus **Fortify** is a comprehensive set of tools for software security that includes both static and dynamic analysis capabilities.

-**Static analysis** is performed by scanning the source code of a program and identifying potential vulnerabilities without executing the code.
-Fortify provides a variety of static analysis tools, including the Fortify SCA (Software Composition Analysis) that can identify known vulnerabilities in third-party libraries and components, and the Fortify SAST (Static Application Security Testing) that can identify issues such as SQL injection and cross-site scripting.

-**Dynamic analysis**, on the other hand, involves executing the code and analyzing its behavior at runtime.
-Fortify provides dynamic analysis tools, such as ScanCentral DAST as WebInspect (Dynamic Application Security Testing) that can identify issues.

-## Deployment Solutions
+Fortify is a suite of software security products offered by MicroFocus.
+It provides a comprehensive solution for organizations to identify, manage, and remediate security risks in their software applications.
+Fortify integrates static code analysis, dynamic testing, and other security testing tools to provide a holistic view of an organization's application security posture.

+In the world of application security, Fortify fits in as a leading solution for software security testing and management.
+The platform helps organizations to identify and remediate security vulnerabilities early in the software development lifecycle, reducing the risk of a security breach.
+Fortify supports multiple programming languages, platforms, and applications, and is used by organizations of all sizes across various industries.
+The platform also provides a centralized management interface, allowing organizations to manage the entire application security process from a single location.
+Overall, Fortify provides organizations with a comprehensive, efficient, and effective solution for managing the security of their software applications.

+## :fortify-cyberres: <span class="marquee">**Deployment Solutions**</span>

-- **[Fortify OnPremise](solutions/onpremise_overview.md)** is installed and run on the customer's own infrastructure
+- **[Fortify OnPremise](solutions/onpremise_overview.md)** is installed and run on the customer's own infrastructure.

 - **[Fortify Hosted](solutions/hosted_overview.md)** is the cloud-hosted equivalent of Fortify OnPremise with the main difference being that the infrastructre, maintenance, upgrades, etc are managed entirely by MicroFocus.